-The truth of this place is quite stranger than fiction.
+The truth of this place is stranger than fiction.
 Click here to read to whole story and find out what else is hiding out at this amazing place.

 Visit Stamp Collector’s Heaven

-I will admit, not only did I not know the American Philatelic Society was located near state college, but I didn’t even know what a Philatelic was.
+I will admit, not only did I not know the American Philatelic Society was located near State College, but I didn’t even know what a Philatelic was.
 For those of you as uninformed as I, the American Philatelic Society is basically the stamp collecting society.

 At their headquarters in Bellefonte, the American Philatelic Society has the largest collection of books about stamps.
 They also have exhibits related to the mail system and stamp collecting, including a complete post office that was built in the mid-19th century.
 They also have some of the world’s rarest and most expensive stamps, and if you ask nicely, they might let you take a peek.

-Explore World-Class Art
+Marvel at World-Class Art

 On the campus of Penn State’s campus is the Palmer Museum of Art.
 This free-admission museum offers a small, but fantastic collection of art ranging from Asian ceramics to modern American paintings and is one of the top things to do in State College.

-The museum doesn’t feel at all like a typical college museum, and instead feels more like something you’d expect in a large city.
+The museum doesn’t feel at all like a typical college museum and instead feels more like something you’d expect in a large city.
 Of course, the high quality of the pieces on display help maintain this feeling.